 Although kids will be kids, it's important as parents to encourage your children to be safe.
-Not only should you promote safe activities such as wearing a helmet while you ride your bike, but you should also be concerned about eye safety.
+Not only should you promote safe activities such as wearing a helmet while riding a bike, you should also be concerned about eye safety.
 Ocular injuries are the most common cause of acquired monocular blindness in children.

-Kids are more at risk for these injuries due to immature motor skills and lack of common sense.
-Pediatric eye injuries can occur anywhere: Children can experience ocular trauma by being poked in the eye with a body part, stick or metal object or by running into and falling into similar objects.
+Kids are more at risk for these injuries due to immature motor skills.
+Pediatric eye injuries can occur anywhere: Children can experience ocular trauma by being poked in the eye or by running into or falling into objects.

 Tips for preventing eye injury

 Teach your kids these tips to help avoid an accident.